-Should I Bring Indoor Shoes If I’m Going to an Outdoor Pro Tryout/Preseason?
+Should I Bring Indoor Shoes If I’m Going To A Pro Tryout Or Preseason?

 So don’t forget to pack them because you’ll look unprepared and like an amateur if it’s time to play indoor and all you have are some dress shoes.

-Can I Go For Runs in My Indoor Shoes?
+Can I Go For Long Runs In My Indoor Soccer Shoes?

 You can, but I wouldn’t suggest it.
 You’ll beat them up in no time and will be buying a new pair sooner than you wanted to.
 Get a pair of running shoes to do all your fitness training unless you’re doing it indoors then you can use your indoor soccer shoes.